 How to stream on a game console

-The possibility to stream games from consoles on twitch and so forth is sometimes very different.
+The possibility to broadcast games from consoles on twitch and so forth is sometimes very different.
 In the following article, we will examine the common methods for the console types currently available on the market in more detail and will also took at which method is most useful for which console.
 Overall, console streaming can be divided into three major areas: Built-in methods, capture hardware and emulators.
 You see, many ways lead to Twitch.

 The youngest generation PS4 & Xbox One